Certified Chief Risk Officer® – CCRO®

 Applications can be submitted at any time throughout the year.
-Application close 10 Days prior to the Annual Conference.
+Applications close 31 August 2019.

 Organisations are placing greater reliance on having competent senior risk professionals to influence, facilitate, evolve and guide the design, implementation, maintenance, improvement and evolution of the enterprise’s Risk Management Framework, which includes, but is not limited to:

 - Risk Management Strategy

 - Risk Capacity (appetite statements, budget, limits, and tolerances)